spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

         private void OnTriggerEnter(Collider other)
         {
-            // OnTriggerEnter is fired regardless of whether the MonoBehaviour is enabled/disabled. if (healthPickupWriter == null)
+            // OnTriggerEnter is fired regardless of whether the MonoBehaviour is enabled or disabled. if (healthPickupWriter == null)
             {
                 return;